samjhill/sonic-ferrocrete/README.md

 Open, reproducible experiments in **magneto-acoustic forming** of gypsum/cement slurries (aka “sonic ferrocrete”).

+**In plain language:** we’re playing with wet plaster and concrete mixes, shaking them with music-like tones, and nudging the iron particles inside with magnets.
+When the mix sets, you get ripples, veining, and textures that look like frozen sound waves or marble—no lab coat required.

 ## What is this?

 We embed magnetic particles (black iron oxide) in a fresh slurry and use **sound (standing waves)** and/or **magnetic fields** to organize surface topology and internal veining **before** the mix sets.